Are you a writer? An editor? I’m both. And I’m here to help you do things better—without wasting your time or money.

 I understand the messiness, constraints, opportunities, and conundrums of life in the editorial and publishing trenches today.
 As an editor and occasional ghostwriter, I’ve supervised and guided other editors and writers.
 I’ve also put in countless hours of line-by-line grunt work on hundreds of manuscripts.

-Now I’m here to help you master the art of the printed word affordably and efficiently through a) simply stated principles, b) specific, practical steps, and c) Q&As featuring your individual writing or editing questions.
+Now I’m here to help strengthen your skills in the art of the printed word, affordably and efficiently, through simply stated principles, practical tips and examples, and answers to (paid and complimentary) members’ questions.
 My aim is provide you accessible editorial training and advice in a human way, without a lot of trivia or other clutter.

-If you think a friendly personal editorial consultant / bootcamp instructor would be helpful, then becoming a subscriber here will be worth your while.
+If you think a friendly personal editorial consultant (or editorial bootcamp instructor, if you’d prefer) would be helpful, becoming a subscriber here will be worth your while.

 If You’re a Writer of Any Sort…